ssup2-playground/aurora-eks-amp-monitoring_project/README.md

 * A PostgreSQL exporter accesses an Aurora PostgreSQL instnace to collect metrics.
 * ADOT collector collectes metrics from the exporter and stores them in AMP.
 * For high availability, ADOT collector uses 2 replicas.
-* Grafana collects and visualizes metrics from AMP.
+* Grafana collects and visualizes metrics from AMP and CloudWatch.

 ## Install